-In this work, according to the required throughput and security of such communication, the WiFi-Direct protocol is used to exchange identity information between users.
-Users are encouraged to use either their phone camera to scan a Quick Response (QR) code or by exchanging it through WiFi-Direct.
+One challenge in designing apps to be equipped with D2D communication between the peers is to provide/choose the potentially best method/protocols for D2D communications.
+According to the required throughput and security of such communication the WiFi-Direct protocol is used to exchange identity information between users.
+Users are encouraged to use either their phone camera to scan a QR code or by exchanging it through WiFi-Direct.
+Comparisons of D2D protocols, is mentioned in section 4.

-To provide security and privacy, in order to exchanging sensitive user data between two parties for identification purposes, user data is encrypted during transmission and signed before sending over the network and to broaden the scope of applicability, legal aspects of SC are investigated in this work to address the question if it is possible to conclude a legally valid electronic purchase or rental contract directly between two private parties without the need of a TTP.
-This Dapp allows users to flexibly set up contracts that provide enough information to be legally valid.
+In order to increase the scope of applicability, legal aspects of SC are investigated in this article to address the question if it is possible to conclude a legally valid electronic purchase or rental contract directly between two private parties without the need of a TTP.
+According to results of these investigations, this Dapp allows users to flexibly set up contracts that provide enough information to be legally valid.
+To provide security and privacy, in order to exchanging sensitive user data between two parties for identification purposes, user data is encrypted during transmission and signed before sending over the network.

-A critical aspect in developing apps using SC, is the cost for saving transactions in the BC.
+One of the most important aspects in developing apps using SC, is the cost for saving transactions in the BC.
 To tackle high costs of storing data, this paper introduces light weight contracts along with full contracts.
 Additionally, data types are carefully regarding units and functions in the SC to obtain the least contract cost.
 Also, as users can decide themselves the amount of identity-related data to be provided for each contracts by both sides, users are capable of reducing total costs by minimizing the requested data. to calculate SC costs.
-Estimation Equations are developed to calculate SC costs in advance with a high accuracy.
+Estimation equations are developed to calculate SC costs in advance with a high accuracy.

 This paper is organized as follows, section 2 reviews related work.
-Legal aspects of purchase contracts are described in Section 3 and legal aspects of SC are explained in Section 3.1.
+Legal aspects of purchase contracts are described in Section 3 and legal aspects of SCs are explained in Section 3.1.
 A brief overview of WiFi-Direct communication protocol is provided in Section 4.
-Design decisions are presented in Section 5 and the implementation of the whole system, including SC codes and D2D connections are described in detail in Section 6.
-In Section 7, cost evaluations of the implemented SC codes including the empirical results are presented and the analysis of privacy and security are performed in Sections 7.3.
+Design decisions are presented in Section 5 and implementation of the whole system including SC codes and D2D connections are described in detail in Section 6.
+Section 7 is starts with cost evaluations of the implemented SC codes including the empirical results and then, the analysis of scalability, privacy, and security are performed in Sections 7.2, 7.3, and 7.4 respectively.
 Final concluding remarks are mentioned in Section 8.